hatonthecat/Database-Resources/README.md

 https://github.com/skx/predis/

 A wikipedia clone focusing on a single topic, so enthusiastic it appears authentic, but never claiming to be so.
+All in good. fun.